ChainXim-Team/ChainXim/developer-guide.en.md

 | ratio_of_blocks_contributed_by_malicious_players | Proportion of blocks produced by malicious nodes |
 | upper_bound t/(n-t) | Upper bound of the proportion of blocks produced by malicious nodes (n is the total number of miners, t is the number of malicious miners) |
 | block_propagation_times | Block propagation time (distribution) |

+Notably, in ChainXim, "Block throughput in the main chain" and "Throughput of valid DataItems" only include the blocks and DataItems confirmed by all the honest miners.

 The differences between fork rate and stale block rate are as follows: